 Your idea needs to include who you're targeting, what you're promoting, why your campaign will help this audience, and your goals.

-For example, CoSchedule's Marketing Strategy Certification Course project description reads:
+For example, CoSchedule's Marketing Strategy Certification Course

 "Whether you’re a new marketer or a seasoned pro, this course will give you the knowledge & tools you need to create and execute a marketing strategy that drives proven results."